 In the troop, advancement is individual, not by patrol.
 The ranks are Scout, Tenderfoot, Second Class, First Class, Star, Life and Eagle.
 Scouts work at their own pace.
 For example, a 13-year-old in the Flying Squirrel Patrol might be a Life Scout while a 15-year-old in the Flying Squirrel Patrol is still a Star Scout.
-A Scout cannot advance to the next level until all activities are completed in the lower rank.
+A Scout cannot advance to the next level until completing all requirements of the rank.

 It is recognized that all of our Scouts have differences in their abilities.
-Youth with physical disabilities and developmental or cognitive challenges are welcome in the Boy Scouts of America.
+Youth with physical disabilities and developmental or cognitive challenges are welcome in Scouting BSA.
 Scouting allows modifications to rank advancement requirements where appropriate for a Scout's abilities.
 A Scout in a wheelchair, for example, may meet the Second Class requirement for hiking by "wheeling" to a place of interest.
 Allowing more time and permitting special aids are also ways leaders can help Scouts with disabilities make progress.
 Modifications, however, must provide a very similar challenge and learning experience for the Scout.